coreruleset/documentation/content/development/regex_assembly.md

 ### Description

-The include processor reduces repetition across data files.
+The include processor reduces repetition across assembly files.
 Repeated blocks can be put into a file in the `include` directory and then be included with the `include` processor comment.
+Include files are normal assembly files, hence include files can also contain further include directives.

 The contents of an include file could, for example, be the alternation of accepted HTTP headers:

 ```python
 POST